3-manifolds/SnapPy/doc_src/installing.rst

 Simply download `SnapPy.dmg
 <https://github.com/3-manifolds/SnapPy/releases/latest/download/SnapPy.dmg>`_
 and copy SnapPy.app to the Applications folder.
 Double-click to start it, just like any other application.
-Works with macOS/OS X 10.13 and newer.
+Works with macOS 10.13 and newer.
 Earlier releases `can be found here
 <https://github.com/3-manifolds/SnapPy/releases/>`_.